Club Executives & Directors

 United States of America

 We meet in person at The Saginaw Club and on Zoom.
-During the month of July, when The Saginaw Club is closed, as well as various other times we meet offsite and/or in the evening.
+During the month of July, when The Saginaw Club is closed, we meet offsite.
+When we have 5 Wednesdays in a month, we will meet at 5:30pm at Timbers in Saginaw on that 5th Wednesday.
+Please join us!

 Home Page Stories